Seattle

 • For flooring, consider textured ceramic or porcelain stone tiles.
 Vinyl can be slick; wood and laminate perform poorly in wet situation

-Need a Fast Solution to a dilemma?
+Need a Fast Solution to a ?

 More about Faith Sheridan..